Frequently Asked Questions

 Is terminating a pregnancy legal?

-Terminations are legal in Western Australia under 20 weeks of pregnancy if a woman has given informed consent and if the procedure is carried out by a qualified doctor.
+Terminations are legal in Western Australia if a woman has given informed consent and if the procedure is carried out by a qualified doctor.

 Will there be protestors outside the clinic?